In the great debate of Kona coffee Vs Ethiopian coffee is a real clash of the coffee titans! Both are distinctive, delicious and different.

 Getting the best cup of coffee is simply not just identifying a type of coffee bean.
 You need to consider the roast.
 Get it wrong, use the wrong roast, and you will not get the best flavors and notes out of your beans.

 For Kona coffee, the best roast is a Vienna roast or a medium or medium dark roasts.
-This roast profile for your Kona coffee beans.
 You get the best from the chocolate-nutty tones and the hints of cinnamon.

 If you are an espresso lover, lean towards a medium-dark roast for your Kona coffee beans to get the best results.
 If you go for a dark roast you will end up losing a great deal of the unique flavor profile of the beans.